danReynolds/EARTH121/lectures/minerals.md

 Silicon

-A non-metalllic element with atomic number 14 and the chemical symbol of Si.
+A non-metallic element with atomic number 14 and the chemical symbol of Si.
 Occurs extensively in the Earth’s crust in silica and silicates.
 Present in sand and glass.
 Used in a wide variety of electronic and computer components (i.e. LED, power supplies, photodetectors).

 Silica